GameStop Corp. (GME)’s latest performance is not what we had anticipated - News Daemon

 GameStop Corp.
 (NYSE: GME) Trading Performance Indicators

-You can see what GameStop Corp.
-(GME) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.27.
-Likewise, its price to free cash flow for the trailing twelve months is 143.77.
+Take a look at GameStop Corp.’s (GME) current performance indicators.
+Last quarter, stock had a quick ratio of 1.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.22.
+Likewise, its price to free cash flow for the trailing twelve months is 138.53.

 Technical Analysis of GameStop Corp.
 (GME)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 3.1 million.
-That was inferior than the volume of 4.58 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 73.51%.
-Additionally, its Average True Range was 1.04.
+The latest stats from [GameStop Corp., GME] show that its last 5-days average volume of 4.13 million was inferior to 4.55 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 72.77%.
+Additionally, its Average True Range was 1.06.

-During the past 100 days, GameStop Corp.’s (GME) raw stochastic average was set at 79.03%, which indicates a significant decrease from 97.31% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 55.50% in the past 14 days, which was lower than the 82.01% volatility it showed in the past 100 days.
+During the past 100 days, GameStop Corp.’s (GME) raw stochastic average was set at 76.55%, which indicates a significant increase from 65.42% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 56.17% in the past 14 days, which was lower than the 80.49% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $21.51, while its 200-day Moving Average is $23.45.
-However, in the short run, GameStop Corp.’s stock first resistance to watch stands at $25.07.
-Second resistance stands at $25.58.
-The third major resistance level sits at $26.46.
-If the price goes on to break the first support level at $23.68, it is likely to go to the next support level at $22.80.
-Assuming the price breaks the second support level, the third support level stands at $22.29.
+At the time of writing, stock’s 50-day Moving Average is $21.83, while its 200-day Moving Average is $23.12.
+Now, the first resistance to watch is $25.38.
+This is followed by the second major resistance level at $26.45.
+The third major resistance level sits at $27.06.
+If the price goes on to break the first support level at $23.70, it is likely to go to the next support level at $23.09.
+Assuming the price breaks the second support level, the third support level stands at $22.02.

 GameStop Corp.
 (NYSE: GME) Key Stats